 About the Alliance

-- Forming alliances with non-governmental organizations (NGOs) and other partners who share common values around poverty reduction and sustainable agriculture;
+- Partnering with non-governmental organizations (NGOs) and others who share common values around poverty reduction, food security, and sustainable agriculture;

 - Reclaiming the conversation around agricultural biotechnology so that science- and evidence-based perspectives drive decision-making.

-Supported by a $5.6 million grant from the Bill & Melinda Gates Foundation, the Alliance was established in August 2014 and is based in the office of International Programs in the College of Agriculture and Life Sciences (IP-CALS) at Cornell University.
-Sarah Davidson Evanega is the director of the project.
+The Alliance for Science was established in August 2014 with a $5.6 million grant from the Bill & Melinda Gates Foundation.
+It is based in the office of International Programs in the College of Agriculture and Life Sciences (IP-CALS) at Cornell University in Ithaca, New York.
+Sarah Davidson Evanega, PhD, is the director of the project.